andresgongora/synth-shell/README.md

 <!--------------------------------------+-------------------------------------->
 #                                  Introduction
 <!--------------------------------------+-------------------------------------->

+**synth-bash** is a collection of small scripts meant to improve your terminal and overal productivity - small tweaks can go a long way.
-My personal collection of bash scripts.
-Their application varies wildly from script to script, including eyecandy for the terminal, productivity tools, and sys-administration helpers.
-You can find more details and similar tools on [Yet Another Linux'n Electronics Blog](https://yalneb.blogspot.com/).
+You can find more details and similar tools on

-*DISCLAIMER*
-Note that some script snippets might be from third parties.
-I collected them over many years from forums, wikis, and chats.
-The original authors, if known, are referenced within the individual scripts.
-If you recognize a snippet and the file has no reference (specially in the older ones), kindly let me know.
+[Yet Another Linux'n Electronics Blog](https://yalneb.blogspot.com/).

 ![Example with status.sh and fancy-bash-prompt.sh](doc/screenshot.png)